dog on a red blanket

 • For conditions around the eye (e.g. blepharitis, sinus pain, facial inflammation), apply light just adjacent to the eye—angled to avoid direct beam entry.

-• Use short, pulsed treatments (30–60 seconds per spot) with breaks in between to minimize cumulative exposure.
+• Use short, pulsed treatments (30–60 seconds per spot) with breaks in between; when using red light therapy, limiting red light therapy sessions and overall exposure time helps reduce potential discomfort and unnecessary ocular exposure.

 Prove It: The Research Behind the Claims